MakairaIO/storefront-starter-kit/README.md

 ### Installation

+*Disclaimer: The following steps assume that you will keep the the upstream to the base repository for continous updates.
+If you don't want that, you can skip some of the steps and simply clone the repository and override the default remote `origin` with your own.*

 * Clone this repository using the `--origin <name>` flag to set an remote name other than `origin` (for example `upstream`)
 * Configure your own origin remote using `git remote add origin <your repository url>`
 * Initial push of master branch to your own remote: `git push origin master`